WickedJester89/justynK/DevilutionX-diablo.ini-configuration-guide.md

 # [Graphics]
 ### `Width=640`
 ### `Height=480`
-These settings affect the game's internal resolution and determins your view area.
+These settings affect the game's internal resolution and determine your view area.
 You can now easily change to your desired view area by changing the values.
 For example for 1920x1080 you would enter width=1920 and height=1080.
 _Note:_ This is not the same as screen resolution, see [Upscaling](#upscale1) or [Fit to Screen](#fit-to-screen1)